COMP1100-PAL/comp1100-pal.github.io/_posts/2020-03-16-the-case-for-guards.md

 hasItRained amountOfWaterInBucket
   | amountOfWaterInBucket == 0  = False
   | amountOfWaterInBucket > 0   = True
-  | otherwise                   = Error "amountOfWater has an unexpected value"
+  | otherwise                   = error "amountOfWater has an unexpected value"
 ```
 Here ```otherwise``` basically just means ```True```.
 This means our last option will catch all possible things, such as measuring a negative amount of water, meaning that our function will know what to do regardless.